wso2/docs-is/en/docs/administer/setting-up-mysql.md

     ```

+    !!! info
         For users of Microsoft Windows, when creating the database in MySQL,
         it is important to specify the character set as latin1.
 Failure to
         do this may result in an error (error code: 1709) when starting your
         cluster.
 This error occurs in certain versions of MySQL (5.6.x), and
         is related to the UTF-8 encoding.
 MySQL originally used the latin1
         character set by default, which stored characters in a 2-byte
         sequence.
 However, in recent versions, MySQL defaults to UTF-8 to be
         friendlier to international users.
 Hence, you must use latin1 as the
         character set as indicated below in the database creation commands
         to avoid this problem.
 Note that this may result in issues with
         non-latin characters (like Hebrew, Japanese, etc.).
 The database
         creation command should be as follows:

         mysql> create database <DATABASE_NAME> character set latin1;

         For users of other operating systems, the standard database creation
         commands will suffice.
 For these operating systems, the database
         creation command should be as follows:.

         mysql> create database <DATABASE_NAME>;